Tommy Davis (Scientology): Representative to the media

 After the death of Jett Travolta, son of celebrity Scientologist John Travolta, the Church of Scientology came under fire from critical groups accusing it of being irresponsible; Jett had died of a seizure soon after being taken off his medication.
-Davis responded by denying that Scientology keeps people from taking medications, and also denying that it claims to cure disease.
+Davis responded by denying Scientology keeps people from taking medications, and also denying it claims to cure disease.
 He stated in one interview, "The bottom line is that Scientologists seek conventional medical treatment for medical conditions."

 Davis was interviewed by journalist Martin Bashir for the ABC News program Nightline, in a piece called "Inside Scientology", which aired in October 2009.
 Davis ripped off his microphone and stormed off the set of the interview after he was questioned about whether he believed that 75 million years ago a galactic ruler called Xenu brought individuals to Earth and killed them in volcanoes.
-An hour before the segment aired he appeared at ABC headquarters and demanded that a security guard let him in.
-Security called Nightline representatives, and they met with Davis who demanded the segment not be aired and he be allowed to speak with Bashir.
-Davis was told that Bashir could not meet with him and that the interview was already edited and would air.

 The following week Hollywood film director Paul Haggis accused Davis of lying on CNN, when Davis said disconnection did not happen, but Haggis and his wife were "ordered" by Scientology to disconnect from family.
 Haggis, in the same letter, announced he was leaving the organization.
 Davis responded that Haggis's claims were based on misunderstandings.

 In 2009, Larry Anderson, an actor, spoke with Davis about getting his money and leaving Scientology, which was reported in the St. Petersburg Times.

 In July 2010, the Church of Scientology International publicized a "Scientology Newsroom" website tailored for members of the media; Davis was one of four international representatives for Scientology listed as spokespersons.
 John Sweeney and Mike Rinder, a former Scientology relations officer stated in a BBC documentary, The Secrets of Scientology, that Davis authorized the following of Sweeney in order to provoke a reaction by mental engagement.
 Davis was quoted as saying, "I can drive him 'psychotic'."
+During the production of The Secrets of Scientology, Davis once again ensured that the Church's fair game policy was aggressively enforced, with a camera team chronicling the activities of Sweeney and Mike Rinder.
+Their filming this time was considerably more overt.
+He also commissioned a second parallel documentary; Panorama: Desperate Lies, listing off further alleged violations of BBC and Ofcom Broadcast Codes in both of Sweeney's programs, and attempting to further discredit Church detractors featured.